Aperezvigoa/Kotlin-Tic-Tac-Toe/README.md

 *  Develop an AI opponent for single-player mode. 🤖
 *  Enhance the user interface for a more engaging experience.
-*  Introduce the option to play on grids of varying sizes.
+*  Introduce the option to play on grids of varying sizes. // Implemented

 ## Contributions 🤝